What Can Lower My Home Appraisal — And Can I Do Anything About It?

 Which factors can lower your home’s appraised value?

-When it comes to things that can lower your home’s appraisal, some factors will be within your control while others will be influenced by outside forces like the market or economy.
+When it comes to factors that can lower your home’s appraisal, some are within your control, while others are influenced by outside forces like the market or economy.

-“If your home is filthy or doesn’t smell good, an appraiser doesn’t want to spend a lot of time in it — they might not even notice big-ticket, value-add items,” says Michelle Minik, a Phoenix-based real estate agent who’s sold 70% more properties than her area competitors.
+“If your home is filthy or doesn’t smell good, an appraiser doesn’t want to spend a lot of time in it — they might not even notice big-ticket, value-add items,” says Michelle Minik, a Phoenix-based real estate agent with 25 years of experience.
 You’ll also raise red flags with the appraiser if your home looks poorly maintained with wall dings and scratches, peeling paint, or beat-up floors.

 What can you do about it?